mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.5.0

+.. function:: partition(string: str, sep: str) -> list[str]

+   Return an array of 3 items containing the part before the separator, the separator itself, and the part after the separator.

+   .. versionadded:: 0.5.0

 .. function:: rfind(string: str | list, sub: any[, start: int[, end: int]]) -> int

    Return the highest index in ``value`` where subvalue ``sub`` is found.